Why to Read Books

 — Matt Stoller (@matthewstoller) August 14, 2020

-People talk about reading books.
-But I'm convinced few actually do.
-I used to read a lot fewer.
-I had a lot more distractions (we'll get to that).
+People talk about reading books, but I'm convinced few actually do.
+I used to read fewer books because I had fewer distractions (we'll get to that).

 And I’d try to reply honestly: I read a lot and then often write about it.
-To which the reply would be: Groan.
+The reply would be: Groan.
 What do you really do?
 That’s a cop-out.

 And it’s like, no, that’s actually what I do!
 Being serious about reading takes copious time and focus.
 It's the single largest use of my time of 'what I do outside of work'.